CraftAcademyLabs/ca_course/week7/cooper_client_react/02_add_login.md

 This feature is pretty straight forward.
 We click a login button which renders a login form.
 In the first scenario, we fill in the correct credentials and in the second one we fill in the wrong ones.
 Depending on if it is successful or not we will get a response wich either welcomes the user or returns an error message.

-If run the test now we get an error that states that the test can't find the selector `#login`.
+If we run the test now we get an error that states that the test can't find the selector `#login`.
 So let's start with adding that button to our App component.

 ```js
 // src/App.js